How to Cook Quinoa

 Don’t use a spoon or spatula.
 Using a regular old fork to fluff the quinoa keeps the individual grains separate instead of mashing them together.

-Once it’s fluffed, serve it up and enjoy!
+Once it’s fluffed, serve it up in one of these healthy quinoa recipes and enjoy!